tlverse/tlverse-handbook/05-origami.md

 Rather than adding more and more time points to the training set in each iteration of cross-validation (as under the rolling origin scheme), the rolling window cross-validation scheme "rolls" the training sample forward in time by
 $m$ units (of time).
 This strategy can be useful, for example, in settings with parametric learning algorithms, which are often very sensitive to moment (e.g., mean, variance) or parameter drift, which is itself challenging to explicitly account for in the model construction step.
-The rolling window scheme is also computationally more efficient in data-intensive settings, such as when working in streaming data analysis, in which the amount of training data can be too large to easily be stored in a manner convenient for access.
+The rolling window scheme is also computationally more efficient, and possibly warranted over rolling origin when working in streaming data analysis where the training data is too large for convenient access.
 In contrast to the rolling origin scheme, the sampled units in the training set are always the same for each iteration of the rolling window scheme.